Alumni Spotlight: I ♥ My Job

 “What I love most about being a paralegal, is that no matter which field of law you’re in, you’re helping people solve a problem or achieve a goal.
 Working in intellectual property, I love the fact that I’m helping clients bring their ideas to fruition.
 The development of our economy is fueled by these innovations and it’s exciting to be a part of it.”

-Learn more at Paralegal Certificate Program.
+Learn more about the Paralegal Certificate Program.